1998 FIFA World Cup: Qualification

 The qualification draw for the 1998 World Cup finals took place in the Musée du Louvre, Paris on 12 December 1995.
 As tournament hosts, France was exempt from the draw as was defending champion Brazil, but it was also France's first World Cup since 1986.
 174 teams from six confederations participated, 24 more than in the previous round.
 Fourteen countries qualified from the European zone (in addition to hosts France).
 Ten were determined after group play – nine group winners and the best second-placed team; the other eight group runners-up were drawn into pairs of four play-off matches with the winners qualifying for the finals as well.
 CONMEBOL (South America) and CAF (Africa) were each given five spots in the final tournament, while three spots were contested between 30 CONCACAF members in the North and Central America and the Caribbean zone.
 The winner of the Oceanian zone advanced to an intercontinental play-off against the runner-up of the Asian play-off, determined by the two best second-placed teams.

 Four nations qualified for the first time: Croatia, Jamaica, Japan and South Africa.
 The last team to qualify was Iran by virtue of beating Australia in a two-legged tie on 29 November 1997.
-It marked their first appearance in the finals since 1978, the last time Tunisia also qualified for the tournament.
-Chile qualified for the first time since 1982, after serving a ban that saw them miss out on the two previous tournaments.
+It marked their first appearance in the finals since 1978, Chile qualified for the first time since 1982, after serving a ban that saw them miss out on the two previous tournaments.
 Paraguay and Denmark returned for the first time since 1986.
 Austria, England, Scotland and Yugoslavia returned after missing out on the 1994 tournament, with the Balkan team now appearing under the name of FR Yugoslavia.
-Among the teams who failed to qualify were two-time winners Uruguay (for the second successive tournament); Portugal (their last absence as of 2022); Sweden, who finished third in 1994; Russia (who failed to qualify for the first time since 1978 after losing to Italy in the play-off round); and the Republic of Ireland, who had qualified for the previous two tournaments.
+Among the teams who failed to qualify were two-time winners Uruguay (for the second successive tournament); Portugal (for the third successive tournament); Sweden, who finished third in 1994; Russia (who failed to qualify for the first time since 1978 after losing to Italy in the play-off round); and the Republic of Ireland, who had qualified for the previous two tournaments.
 The highest-ranked team not to qualify was the UEFA Euro 1996 runners-up the Czech Republic (ranked 3rd), while the lowest-ranked team that did qualify was Nigeria (ranked 74th).